DEFRA/software-development-standards/standards/deployment_standards.md

 Containerisation also allows us to better manage a diverse application estate as it somewhat mitigates the need for across the board standardisation and large, coordinated upgrade projects, allowing instead for more nuanced decision-making.

-## We use AWS Lambda and Azure Functions where it is justified
+## We deploy code rather than containers to AWS Lambda and Azure Functions where their use is formally justified
 There are cases where it will make sense to use a serverless platform rather than a containerised solution, but these _must_ be individually justified and recorded as formal architectural decisions.

 Additionally, justifications for using serverless platforms can _only_ be considered for Javascript or C# functions.